21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 An exit popup creates the perfect opportunity to host a contest for your target audience.

 What you might not know is that the winners aren’t the only ones who matter in a contest.
-People who don’t win might realize how much they want your product or service, then buy it once you announce the winners.
+People who don’t win might realize how much they want your product or service and then buy it once you announce the winners.

 It’s great publicity, it engages your website visitors, and it gives people a reason to come back to your site.